veg/hivclustering/README.md

   -r RESISTANCE, --resistance RESISTANCE
                         Load a JSON file with resistance annotation by sequence
-  -p PARSER, --parser PARSER
+  -p PARSER PARSER, --parser PARSER PARSER
-                        The reg.exp pattern to split up sequence ids; only used if format is regexp (specify N times for N input files, even if empty)
+                        The reg.exp pattern to split up sequence ids; only used if format is regexp; format is INDEX EXPRESSION (consumes two arguments)
   -a ATTRIBUTES, --attributes ATTRIBUTES
-                        Load a CSV file with optional node attributes -j, --json            Output the network report as a JSON object -o, --singletons      Include singletons in JSON output -k FILTER, --filter FILTER
+                        Load a CSV file with optional node attributes -J, --compact-json    Output the network report as a compact JSON object -j, --json            Output the network report as a JSON object -o, --singletons      Include singletons in JSON output -k FILTER, --filter FILTER